 Exercise During Pregnancy

-For most women, the American Congress of Obstetricians and Gynecologists (ACOG) recommends exercising 30 minutes or more each day during pregnancy.
+For most women, ACOG recommends exercising 30 minutes or more each day during pregnancy.
 Exercise can help improve many unpleasant symptoms experienced by some women (such as bloating, swelling, and backaches).
 It may also improve women's ability to cope with labor.5

 Exercise is an important way to prevent or treat gestational diabetes, a condition that poses risks to the developing fetus.6

 Some forms of activity should be avoided during pregnancy because they pose a high risk that the woman will fall and injure herself, her fetus, or both.
 It's also important to avoid getting dehydrated or overheated.
 The ACOG offers some specific recommendations for activities that are safe during pregnancy .6

 Preparing for Baby's Arrival

 Infants depend on their caregivers to meet all of their needs.
 Learning about your infant's care and health is an important first step in making sure that he or she has the best health outcomes.
 Because you and other members of the family are the main caregivers for your child, it is important for all of you to know about what's involved in caring for your infant and ensuring that the child receives regular health care.

 Infants need frequent checkups and vaccinations, and they sometimes get sick.

 Before the infant is born, it is a good idea to choose a health care provider—a pediatrician, family physician, or pediatric nurse practitioner—who specializes in the care of infants and children.
 A directory of pediatricians is available through the American Academy of Pediatrics.